CommWebTeam/gen_dw_format/table_formatter/README.md

 - the document structure is valid HTML and XML.
 - there are no nested tables.
 - each table has at most one caption.
+- the only tags in a table that aren't contained within cells (td or th tags) are tr, caption, thead, tbody, and tfooter tags.

 ## Adding actions